Make-md/makemd/README.md

-# Make.md gives makers the ultimate experience on Obsidian
+# Make.md gives makers the ultimate experience on Obsidian.

 [Discord](https://make.md/community)

-## Key Features
+Experience a combination of intuitive and powerful features that helps you keep track and stay focused.
+Dive right into make.md or see a preview below.

-### ✍️ Spaces
+### 🍱 Spaces

-Create Spaces to keep notes organized in a way that fits your current focus.
+Customizable workspaces that organizes your projects and notes so you can quickly find the information you need.

+### 🧩 Contexts

+Use simple tables or powerful databases to connect your data across your notes and visualize them in different ways to gain deeper insights into your knowledge.

+### 🤩 Blink

+Make edits to your notes in the blink of your eye, quickly open and directly edit anything in your workspace from anywhere.

-### ⏳ Flow Editor
+### ⌛ Flow

-Use the Flow Editor to directly create flows between notes and edit them in the same context.
+Stay in the flow while writing, edit your notes, canvas or context directly inline.

-### 🚀 Maker Mode
+### 🧠 Maker Mode

-Don't let markdown stop you from making.
-Use the Make menu (/) and the inline styler for all your styling needs.

-### 📱 Streamlined Mobile Experience

-We've streamlined the way the Obsidian mobile app works to be more intuitive and easier to use.
+Create without learning markdown, just type slash to create a new block or select some text to style.

 ---